NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Brilliant Vision.md

 You ignore concealment from clouds, dust, fog, mist, smoke, and similarly loose matter.
-You can also cast [[3-Rules/Character Building/Spells/S/See the Unseen|See the Unseen]] as an innate occult spell once per day.
+You can also cast [[Spells/See the Unseen|See the Unseen]] as an innate occult spell once per day.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*